material-components/material-components-flutter/docs/components/dialogs.md

 If the user confirms a choice, it’s carried out.
 Otherwise, the user can dismiss the dialog.
 For example, users can listen to multiple ringtones but only make a final selection upon tapping “OK.”

-NOTE: There is no explicit confirmation dialog in Flutter but this can be built using the `Dialog` widget as a blank slate and providing your own custom `child`.
+_**NOTE: There is no explicit confirmation dialog in Flutter but this can be built using the `Dialog` widget as a blank slate and providing your own custom `child`.**_

 ## Full-screen dialog

 Full-screen dialogs group a series of tasks, such as creating a calendar entry with the event title, date, location, and time.
-Because they take up the entire screen, full-screen dialogs are the only dialogs over which other dialogs can appear.dia
+Because they take up the entire screen, full-screen dialogs are the only dialogs over which other dialogs can appear.

 ### Full-screen dialog example